 No. HIV-exposed infants should receive their routine immunisations.

 Case study 2

 A 4-year-old child presents at a local clinic with loose stools for 6 weeks and a sore mouth.
-The Road-to-Health Card shows failure to thrive for the past 3 months.
-On examination the child is generally unwell and thin, has oral thrush, a rash and generalized lymphadenopathy.
+The Road-to-Health Booklet shows failure to thrive for the past 3 months.
+On examination the child is generally unwell and thin, has oral thrush, a rash and generalised lymphadenopathy.
 After counselling the mother, an HIV screening test (rapid test) is done.
 This is positive.
 The CD4 percentage is 20%.

 1. Why would you suspect on the history alone that this child has HIV infection?